tombruijn/commit-format/README.md

 ## Usage

 ```
+# Print all commits since the default branch
+commit-format

+# Copy the output directly onto the clipboard on macOS
+commit-format | pbcopy

 # Print the range of formatted commits
 commit-format main..feature-branch

-# Copy the output directly onto the clipboard
-commit-format main..feature-branch | pbcopy

 # Print the last 5 commits
 commit-format -n 5

+# Print all commits since selected branch
+commit-format -b main
+commit-format -b feature-branch
 ```

 ## Features

-- Turns the subject into a markdown heading
+- Turns each commit subject into a markdown heading.
 - Indents all headings in the message body on level lower.
-Heading level 2 becomes heading level 3.
+Heading level 2 becomes heading level 3, etc.

 ## Resources